richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.8.1**
+Updated the method update to force a reload and re-calculation of multisliders.
+Also ran update through test for images as it is likely that images may not be fully loaded on update.

 **Version 1.8.0**
 Added a new slider layout.
 Contact sheet.
 Several slides with a predetermined breakpoint. *Important* breakpoint is not window based but based on container that slides sit in.
 This allows responsive images that stretch and at a certain point break into more slides.
 This is an addition to the multislide function.
 Also in this release a minor bug was discovered and fixed related to having several multisiders of different proportions on the same page.